 Start With Market Intelligence

 Talent intelligence spans a range of processes, starting even before the screening and matching steps begin.
-The first step of the talent intelligence journey starts with market intelligence: to gain a deeper understanding of the increasing demand for talent and how competitors are approaching that need.
+The first step of the hiring intelligence journey starts with market intelligence: to gain a deeper understanding of the increasing demand for talent and how competitors are approaching that need.

 A staggering 64% of companies say their recruiting budgets are increasing significantly in 2022.
 The battle for top talent is fierce, and skills gaps are appearing across all industry verticals, making securing key candidates before the competition does even more critical.